febisarju/TradeSmart/README.md

 This is a stock market analysis and prediction project that leverages historical stock price data for Apple, Microsoft, Netflix, and Google.
 It includes machine learning models for predicting stock prices and a deployed Flask API for real-time predictions.

 **[Analysis Overview (html file)](https://febisarju.github.io/TradeSmart)**

+-Also, a streamlit app created fo stock analysis and prediction using yfinance data.

 ## Features:

 - Identify trends and patterns in stock prices.